pattynieberg/digitalframeworks-spring2019/assignment5.md

 **Female Global Contraceptive Use Data Limited by Social Acceptability**

 In the 21st century, data collected about contraceptive use is still limited to socially acceptable responses.
 While contraceptive use in many African nations has declined according to the data collected by , this may not be telling of the global female population.
+Data collected pertaining to a certain age group of women is biased for only accounting certain ages when women are considered healthy enough to have children as opposed to a wider range of possibilties due to modern medicine.